 Accurate data on mental health issues are not available in Afghanistan, however it is estimated that more than a million Afghans suffer from depressive disorders and over 1.2 million suffer from anxiety disorders.
 The mental health toll signifies a hidden consequence of war that is often overshadowed by bombed-out buildings and loss of life.
-The Red Crescent Secure Psychiatric Institution houses 250 patients and what fortunate for me to be guided around the facility by its founder, Mr Nourdin Ahmadi, who as earlier mentioned used to be the branch manager for ARCS in Herat, which by the way is Afghanistan’s third largest city.
-I was told that while some patients in the hospital showed symptoms of mental health problems in childhood the majority of people are actually there because they have developed psychological problems during the war.
+The Red Crescent Secure Psychiatric Institution houses 250 patients, and what fortune for me, to be guided around the facility by its founder, Mr Nourdin Ahmadi, who as earlier mentioned used to be the branch manager for ARCS in Herat, which by the way is Afghanistan’s third largest city.
+I was told that while some patients in the hospital showed symptoms of mental health problems in childhood, the majority of people are actually there because they have developed psychological problems during the war.
 Fortunately some get better and can eventually return to society.
 But the world really owes ARCS a great deal for this initiative!
 For without ARCS many of these people would live unthinkable lives in the streets and elsewhere.
 And the institution in Herat is only a fraction of the humanitarian work ARCS does nationwide!

 It's hard to see in my photo.
-But at the end of the day hundreds if not thousands of kites come up above Herat at impossible heights.
+But at the end of the day hundreds, if not thousands, of kites come up above Herat at impossible heights.
 It's peaceful and beautiful.

 Tomb of Molana Abdul Rahman Jami